SamuelPadillaC/Turing_Machine_Simulator/README.md

 Just run pip install pandas & pip install numpy and you should be good to go.

 # Description Files
-This repository contains 2 sample decription files.
+This repository contains 2 sample description files.
 Description01.txt and Description02.txt.
 The alphabet for both files is '01'.

 This is what they do: